 I understand the rules for control closing times a bit better now.

 Personally, I am too slow to leave enough time for more than extremely short naps on a reasonably hilly course, such that I am unable to complete anything over 400 km because I end up with too much of a sleep deficit after about 27 hours.
-Therefore I will probably never experience the benefit of the more relaxed control closing times that come it after the 600 km point.
+Therefore I will probably never experience the benefit of the more relaxed control closing times that kick in after the 600 km point.

 I’ll be riding a 300 km brevet coming Saturday / Sunday and the trick, as always, will be to get enough sleep upfront to be able to make it through the (20 hour maximum) course without getting too sleepy during the event 🙂